mosaic-design-system/docs/src/components/back-to-top.md

       A **Back to Top** should only be used for pages with lots of content - they shouldn't be used on pages with a small amount content that doesn't need much scrolling, as this will add too much visual clutter to the page with minimal return on usability.

-      It can be placed anywhere in the body of your page and allows you to have a convenient button fade in the bottom right-hand corner of the screen, that quickly scrolls the user back to the top of the page.
+      The **Back to Top** component should always appear in the bottom right-hand corner of the page in order to prevent it covering the page's information.

       You should consider how quickly you want the **Back to Top** button to appear when the user scrolls.
 The number of pixels the user has to scroll before the button appears can be specified using the "scroll-y" attribute.